sagemath/trac_to_gh/Issue 2880.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-3.0",
-    "title": "Special code for elliptic curve cardinality for j=0 and j=1728", "type": "issue",
+    "title": "[With revised patch, positive review] Special code for elliptic curve cardinality for j=0 and j=1728", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/2880",
     "user": "https://github.com/JohnCremona"
 }
 ```
 Assignee: @williamstein

+Keywords: elliptic curves

 When the new code for point counting on elliptic curves over arbitrary finite fields was implemented, I left handling the special cases j=0 and j=1728 for a rainy day.
 These cases were handled in not too bad a way, but as there are special formulas for these cases it was always going to be a good idea to implement them.